top of page

 Decades of family operation...

-Active in the industry until he left us earlier this year, Mike left a legacy one of Florida's longest standing keeper of the bees.
-Until his last days, you may have found him having lunch at Milton's, or tending the booth at the county fair, but you would always...always find him with family and wearing a smile.
-If you were lucky, you might be able to relay a joke he shared - and if you DO, send it to us so we can keep his joyful attitude alive and bring laughs and fond memories!
+Mike is now remembered as one of the region's notable beekeepers (there's even a youtube video floating around about beekeepers in our part of the world, and he was always proud to be included in and fondly remember "all those guys").
+Until his last days, you may have found him driving the delivery route, having lunch at Milton's, or tending the booth at the county fair, but you would always...always find him with family and wearing a smile.
+If you were lucky, you might be able to relay a joke he shared - and if you DO have one, send it to us so we can keep his joyful attitude alive and bring laughs and fond memories!

 Pictured: Morgan Maxwell, Mike's great-grandson is passionate about helping his dad in the bee yards.